 Beds from INR 150.

-Backpackers Headquarter is situated at the center of the city, keeping major tourist highlights as well as bus and railway station in reach.
+Backpackers Headquarter is located at a very central location, keeping all major tourist highlights in good reach.
 The dorms are equipped with reading lights and conveniently accessible power sockets near all the beds.
 Outside the rooms, the common area provides leisure space with a library, musical instruments and games.
-The hostel also organises tours like city heritage/food walks, cycling tours and more.
-Out of all the other places, I like the beds made our of Sustainable furniture such as Bamboo in this hostel better.
+The hostel also organises city heritage walks, food tours and cycling tours.

 Backpackers Headquarter at a glance:

 - Roof access with a free yoga mat

 - Patio to relax, mingle or sit alone and read a book

 - Common area, with a number of board/card games

 - 2 massive common areas to accommodate all the guests & even organize an in-house party